ldallen/vertx-nubes/docs/WebSockets.md

 ```

-This client creates an EventBus, and register to the "chat.to.client" address.
+This client creates an EventBus, and register to the `chat.to.client` address.
 Every message received at this address will pop-up in an alert box.
-It will also send a message to the address "chat.to.server", which will be received by the MessageService create before, thanks to the magic bridge!
+It will also send a message to the address `chat.to.server`, which will be received by the MessageService create before, thanks to the magic bridge!

 I believe you know everything you need to build your own Nubes web application using the EventBus!